eduMFA/eduMFA/doc/policies/admin.rst

 type: bool

-The administrator is allowed to attach and detach tokens to machines to enable the use with one of the available appliactions.
+The administrator is allowed to attach and detach tokens to machines to enable the use with one of the available applications.
 See :ref:`machines`.

 fetch_authentication_items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~